 How long does gum graft recovery take?

-When can I brush normally during gum graft recovery?
+When can I return to exercise after gum graft surgery?

 What signs indicate a problem during gum graft recovery?